WordPress/gutenberg/platform-docs/docs/basic-concepts/ui.md

 ## The Block Toolbar

-Wrapping your `BlockList` component within the `BlockTools` wrapper allows the editor to render a block toolbar adjacent to the selected block.
+Wrapping your `BlockCanvas` component within the `BlockTools` wrapper allows the editor to render a block toolbar adjacent to the selected block.

 ## The Block Inspector

-Render `BlockInspector`.
+You can use the `BlockInspector` to render what is called the block inspector.
+It's a set of tools that are specific to the selected block.
+While the block toolbar contains what is considered the "main tools" to manipuate each block, the block inspector is meant to render advanced tools and customization options.
+It is generally rendered as a sidebar or a modal.

 ## The Block Inserter

-`Inserter`
+By default the block editor renders a block inserter at the end of the canvas if there's no block selected.
+It also renders an inserter if you hover the area between two consecutive blocks.
+That said, you can also decide to render a permanent inserter for instance in a header of your editor.
+You can do so by using the `Inserter` component.